Counting the minimum number of arcs in an oriented graph having weak diameter 2: Introduction

-In a quest to find analogue of a clique for oriented graphs with respect to oriented coloring, Klostermeyer and MacGillivray~\cite{klostermeyer2004analogues} defined an \textit{absolute oriented clique} $\overrightarrow{C}$ as an oriented graph satisfying $\chi_o(\overrightarrow{C}) = |V(\overrightarrow{C})|$.
-They also showed that an oriented graph is an absolute oriented clique if and only if $\overrightarrow{C}$ is an oriented graph having weak diameter at most $2$~\cite{klostermeyer2004analogues}, and hence the objects of interest in studying the function $f_2(n)$ are absolute oriented cliques.
+In a quest to find an analogue of a clique for oriented graphs with respect to oriented colorings, Klostermeyer and MacGillivray~\cite{klostermeyer2004analogues} defined an \textit{absolute oriented clique} $\overrightarrow{C}$ as an oriented graph satisfying $\chi_o(\overrightarrow{C}) = |V(\overrightarrow{C})|$.
+They characterized the absolute oriented cliques as follows. \begin{theorem}[Klostermeyer and MacGillivray~\cite{klostermeyer2004analogues}] An oriented graph $\overrightarrow{C}$ is an absolute oriented clique if and only if $\overrightarrow{C}$ is an oriented graph having weak diameter at most $2$. \end{theorem} Hence, the objects of interest in studying the function $f_2(n)$ are absolute oriented cliques.

-Incidentally, it turns out that the absolute oriented cliques, even though not so rare as pointed out by Bensmail, Duffy and Sen~\cite{bensmail2017analogues} by showing that almost all oriented graphs are absolute oriented cliques.
-Yet they are are difficult to detect as Kirgizov, Duvignan and Bensmail~\cite{kirgizov2016complexity} showed that it is $NP$-Hard to determine whether a given simple graph can be oriented as an absolute oriented clique or not.
-It maybe worth mentioning that one of the most notable structural results on this topic, due to Nandi, Sen and Sopena~\cite{nandy2016outerplanar}, settled a conjecture by Klostermeyer and MacGillivray~\cite{klostermeyer2004analogues} by showing that a planar absolute oriented clique can have at most $15$ vertices.
+Incidentally, it turns out that the absolute oriented cliques are not so rare, as pointed out by Bensmail, Duffy and Sen~\cite{bensmail2017analogues}, who showed that almost all oriented graphs are absolute oriented cliques.
+Yet they are difficult to detect as Kirgizov, Duvignau and Bensmail~\cite{kirgizov2016complexity} showed that it is NP-hard to determine whether a given simple graph can be oriented as an absolute oriented clique or not.
+One notable structural result in this topic, due to Nandi, Sen and Sopena~\cite{nandy2016outerplanar}, settled a conjecture by Klostermeyer and MacGillivray~\cite{klostermeyer2004analogues} by showing that a planar absolute oriented clique can have at most $15$ vertices.

+\begin{rem} The objects known as absolute oriented cliques, and their generalization - relative oriented cliques, appear in several contexts in the study of homomorphisms and colorings of oriented graphs.
+Apart from the few dedicated studies of oriented cliques~\cite{das2015oriented,das2018study,klostermeyer2004analogues,nandy2016outerplanar}, they are also frequently used to prove lower bounds of oriented chromatic number of graph families~\cite{duffy2019oriented,dybizbanski2020oriented,sopena1997chromatic}.
+The study of deeply critical oriented graphs uses absolute oriented cliques as the key constructions of the main results~\cite{BORODIN2001150,duffy2023}.
+Furthermore, the study of oriented complete coloring and achromatic number~\cite{PD202448,sopena2014complete} heavily relies on the understanding of the structures of absolute oriented cliques.
+In fact, the knowledge of the function $f_2(n)$ can greatly impact its research. \end{rem}